SherlockZhai/RestaurantApp/README.md

 2.No user management function.
 All user names are in code, change user must change code.<br>

 v1.0<br>
-1.user login and sign up function<br>
+1.User login and sign up function<br>
-2.wrong user name or password error<br>
+2.Wrong user name or password error<br>
-3.develop backend API for management system via PHP
+3.Develop backend API for management system via PHP

 # Reference:
-Weather API on Lab.<br>
-Lecture and lab pdf files
+IOS:Weather API lecture and lab pdf files<br>
-ThinkPHP
+API:ThinkPHP

-# The assignment only me in group, no any other group members
+# Only me in the assignment group, no any other members
 Code by Zhaopeng Zhao in UTS

 # Github linkage: